Han-Lon/evilnginx2-terraform/README.md

 - Install an example phishlet

 By default, Debian 11 is used as the instance OS.
 This can be modified by passing a `ami_id` variable to the respective Terraform dir for your chosen cloud provider.

+## Disclaimer
+Don't use this for anything illegal.
+This project is only for educational and legal security purposes.

 ### How Do I Use It?
 (ALL CLOUDS)